-It's time now for me to ask you your name.
-Incidentally when you are asked your name in a social context in Malaysia you don't have to worry too much about whether you should give your first name, your family name or both your first name and family name together.
+When you are asked your name in a social context in Malaysia you don't have to worry too much about whether you should give your first name, your family name or both your first name and family name together.
 Just give whatever you want though normally Malaysians give the name they would like friends to call them by and not the entire name.

 Apa nama anda? (literally "What is your name?", which is not wrong for most Malaysians and makes your learning so much easier, though your Malay teachers will probably tear me to pieces for this!)

 Ok, to be more correct (and to please your Malay teachers!) the correct form is: